wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hi Yay!
 ```

 OK, this is getting interesting now.
 You don’t have to recompile or restart Quarkus to see your changes in action.
-Let’s have a look at the [Quarkus documentatio about configuring your application][5], because we don’t want to use hard-coded strings.
+Let’s have a look at the [Quarkus documentation about configuring your application][5], because we don’t want to use hard-coded strings.

 To reconfigure the application, open  `src/main/resources/application.properties` in your preferred editor and create a new property.
 For example: